castorini/onboarding/ura.md

 ## What Happens Next?

-After you've finished the onboarding, I'll send you a Slack invite and drop you into a channel that all the URAs "hang out" in.
+After you've finished the onboarding, I'll send you a Slack invite and drop you into a channel where all the URAs "hang out".
 It's a channel for high-level coordination.
 From there, DM groups and other channels get formed around specific tasks and projects.
 Sometimes, this channel is full of activity (particularly at the start of semesters), other times, it's relatively quiet.